Please Note: By law, court personnel are barred from giving legal advice.

 When appearing in small claims court parties should bring any documentation, or other evidence that supports their side of the case.
 It is also advisable to make a list of the items you intend to cover so that you are prepared to present your argument to the magistrate or judge.

-How to Use Small Claims Court (pdf format)
+How to Use Small Claims Court (PDF 76KB)

-Collecting Money from a Small Claims Judgment (pdf format)
+Collecting Money from a Small Claims Judgment (PDF 16KB)

 Michigan State Court Administrative Office Small Claims Self Help